 Rising then, and taking the Chalice and Host in his hands, the Angel gave the Host to Lucia and the Blood from the Chalice to Jacinta and Francisco.
 As he did so, he said –

 “Take and drink the Body and Blood of Jesus Christ, horribly outraged by ungrateful men!
 Make reparation for their crimes and console your God.”

 Prostrating himself once more, the Angel repeated the prayer to the Most Holy Trinity and then disappeared.
-The children remaining there praying for some time afterward.
+The children remained there praying for some time afterward.

 Much later, Lucia would comment on the effects the appearances of the Angel produced in the children –

 “The force of the presence of God was so intense that it absorbed us and almost completely annihilated us.
 It seemed to deprive us even of the use of our bodily senses for a considerable length of time.
 During those days, we performed all our exterior actions as though guided by that same supernatural being who was impelling us thereto.
 The peace and happiness which we felt were great, but wholly exterior, for our souls were completely immersed in God.
 The physical exhaustion that came over us was also great.”

 The Appearances of the Blessed Virgin Mary at Fatima